SolidAxel/SolidAxel.github.io/index.md

 use-site-title: true
 ---

+Hi!
 I'm Axel Garcia.
-I am a Senior at University of California, Santa Cruz, where I am majoring in Computer Science B.S.
-I expect to graduate on March 2020.
+I am a graduate from University of California, Santa Cruz, where I received a B.S in Computer Science.
+You can find my [resume here](/resume/resume.pdf).

 Things I enjoy:
    -   Building new computers